Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-\textit{RQ2: Should I investigate multimodal fusion?} From Table~\ref{tab:acc}, synergistic datasets like \textsc{MUStARD} and \textsc{ENRICO} show best reported multimodal performance only slightly above the estimated lower bound, indicating more work to be done in multimodal fusion.
+\paragraph{RQ3: Model selection} \textit{What model should I choose for multimodal fusion?} We note strong relationships between estimated performance and the performance of different fusion methods.
+From Table~\ref{tab:acc}, synergistic datasets like \textsc{MUStARD} and \textsc{ENRICO} show best multimodal performance only slightly above our estimated lower bound, indicating that there is a lot of room for improvement in better fusion methods.
+Indeed, more complex fusion methods such as multimodal transformer designed to capture synergy is the best on \textsc{MUStARD} which matches its high synergy ($72\%$ accuracy).
 For datasets with less synergy like \textsc{MOSEI} and \textsc{MIMIC}, the best multimodal performance is much higher than the estimated lower bound, indicating that existing fusion methods may already be quite optimal.
-We compare $\hat{P}_M$ with the performance gap between complex and simple fusion methods in Figure~\ref{fig:plot2} (right).
-We again observe trends between higher $\hat{P}_M$ and improvements with complex fusion, with large gains on \textsc{MUStARD} and \textsc{ENRICO}.
-We expect new methods to further improve the state-of-the-art on these datasets due to their generally high interaction values and low multimodal performance relative to estimated lower bound $\underline{P}_\textrm{acc}(f_M^*)$.
+Indeed, simpler fusion methods such as feature alignment, designed to capture redudnancy, are the best on \textsc{MOSEI} which matches its high redundancy ($80\%$ accuracy).